scikit-hep/particle/particle/data/README.rst

 ``pdgid_to_latex.csv``
 ======================

-A list of PDG IDs and latex names.
+A list of PDG IDs and LaTeX names.
 The negative values are normally generated based on the ``Inv`` rule, but if you have a special case, you can set a negative value as well and it will override.